marc-cr1810/zephyr/examples/README.md

 - Real-world scenarios requiring immediate program termination
 - Production-level error handling and monitoring integration

+### 22_interfaces.zephyr
+**Defining and implementing interfaces for contract-based programming**
+- Basic interface definition with method signatures
+- Class implementation of one or more interfaces
+- Using interfaces as type annotations for variables and function parameters
+- Multiple interface implementation by a single class
+- Error handling for incomplete or incorrect interface implementations

+### 23_built_in_functions.zephyr
+**Comprehensive demonstration of all built-in functions**
+- Detailed examples for print, len, input, str, int, float, append, pop, keys, values, type, map, filter, reduce, enumerate, zip, and all.
+- Practical use cases and common scenarios for each function.
+- Demonstrates type conversions, list/dictionary manipulations, and asynchronous operations.

 ### 09_string_operations.zephyr
 **Advanced string manipulation and formatting**
 - String concatenation and basic operations